Construction Identification and Disambiguation Using BERT: A Case Study of NPN: Related Work

 \nss{added:}Earlier computational linguistic work on English trained classifiers for such grammatico-semantic phenomena as identifying argument structure constructions \citep{hwang-15} and disambiguating functions of tense and definiteness \citep{reichart-10,bhatia-14}, as well as generally to disambiguate the senses of prepositions \citep{litkowski-07,schneider-18}. \Citet{Tayyar_Madabushi_Romain_Divjak_Milin_2020} were the first to investigate BERT's performance on learning constructions, finding that BERT is able to identify a large set of hundreds of automatically identified constructions.
 Regarding well-established argument structure constructions, \citet{Li_Zhu_Thomas_Rudzicz_Xu_2022} find that RoBERTa implicitly contains abstract knowledge of the constructions beyond specific lexical cues. \citet{Weissweiler_Hofmann_Köksal_Schütze_2022} find that BERT-scale models are able to correctly distinguish the \sem{comparative-correlative} construction from similar looking patterns, but find that the models fail on reasoning tests related to the construction's semantics. \citet{Mahowald_2023} finds that the larger GPT-3 model can provide acceptability judgments for the Article+Adjective+Numeral+Noun (\sem{AANN}) construction which generally align with human judgements, and find that the model is sensitive to constraints on the slots in the construction. \citet{Chronis_Mahowald_Erk_2023} test BERT's knowledge of the same \sem{AANN} construction by projecting tokens in the construction into an interpretable embedding space, finding that features aligning with measure-words are evoked by tokens in the construction.
 Beyond BERT-scale models, \citet{Zhou_Weissweiler_He_Schütze_Mortensen_Levin_2024}, \citet{Bonial_TayyarMadabushi_2024} and \citet{Scivetti_Torgbi_Blodgett_Shichman_Hudson_Bonial_Madabushi_2025} all test LLM knowledge of constructions in more complex scenarios, finding that their performance generally lags behind humans regarding construction understanding, though there is variation depending on the construction. \citet{Zhou_Weissweiler_He_Schütze_Mortensen_Levin_2024} test a range of LLMs on understanding the \sem{causal-excess} constructions in comparison to constructions with highly similar forms, showing that the model is often misled by form-based cues.
 Their experiments most closely mirror our inquiries into construction sense disambiguation, though they disambiguate between similar but distinct constructions while we focus on a single polysemous construction.
+While \citet{Zhou_Weissweiler_He_Schütze_Mortensen_Levin_2024} find that LLMs largely are unsucessful at meaning-based disambiguation, and \citet{Weissweiler_Hofmann_Köksal_Schütze_2022} also find negative results regarding the semantics of the \sem{comparative-correlative}, our relatively positive results on construction disambiguation in this present work demonstrate that for N\textit{to}N, models may possess more robust models of constructional semantics than would be previously expected.